-The Canadian Cohort Obstructive Lung Disease (CanCOLD) is a random-sampled population-based, multicenter prospective cohort that includes subjects with COPD: GOLD 1 to 3.
-The CAT questionnaire was administered at three visits (baseline, 1.5 and 3 years).
-The CAT total score was determined for sex, age groups, smoking status, GOLD classification, exacerbations and comorbidities.
+The Canadian Cohort Obstructive Lung Disease (CanCOLD) is a random-sampled, population-based, multicenter, prospective cohort that includes subjects with COPD (Global Initiative for Chronic Obstructive Lung Disease [GOLD] classifications 1 to 3).
+The CAT questionnaire was administered at three visits (baseline, 1.5 years, and 3 years).
+The CAT total score was determined for sex, age groups, smoking status, GOLD classification, exacerbations, and comorbidities.

-716 subjects with COPD were included in the analysis.
+A total of 716 subjects with COPD were included in the analysis.
 The majority of subjects (72.5%) were not previously diagnosed with COPD.
-The mean FEV1/FVC ratio was 61.1 ± 8.1% with a mean FEV1 % predicted of 82.3 ± 19.3%.
-The mean CAT scores were 5.8 ± 5.0, 9.6 ± 6.7 and 16.1 ± 10.0 for GOLD 1, 2, and 3 and higher, respectively.
-Higher CAT scores were observed in women, current smokers, ever-smokers and in subjects with previous diagnosis of COPD.
-The CAT was also able to distinguish between subjects who experience exacerbations versus no-exacerbations.
+The mean FEV1/FVC ratio was 61.1 ± 8.1%, with a mean FEV1 % predicted of 82.3 ± 19.3%.
+The mean CAT scores were 5.8 ± 5.0, 9.6 ± 6.7, and 16.1 ± 10.0 for GOLD 1, 2, and 3+ classifications, respectively.
+Higher CAT scores were observed in women, current smokers, ever-smokers, and subjects with a previous diagnosis of COPD.
+The CAT was also able to distinguish between subjects who experience exacerbations vs those who had no exacerbation.

-These results suggest that the CAT, originally designed for use in clinically symptomatic COPD patients, can also be used in individuals with mild airflow obstruction and newly diagnosed COPD.
-In addition, the CAT was able to discriminate between genders and subjects who experience frequent and infrequent exacerbations.
+These results suggest that the CAT, originally designed for use in clinically symptomatic patients with COPD, can also be used in individuals with mild airflow obstruction and newly diagnosed COPD.
+In addition, the CAT was able to discriminate between sexes and subjects who experience frequent and infrequent exacerbations.